viotalJiplk/gttournament-docker/README.md

 # gttournament-docker
 This is version of gttournament's website, but inside docker.
-It is easier to verify that it would run on host's machine and it can be started and shuted down  with one command.
+It is easier to verify that it would run on host's machine and it can be started and shutdown  with one command.
-It does not mess on host. (usualy)
+It does not create mess on host. (usualy)

 ## Prerequisites
 You must have docker (with compose) installed.
 Most images are based on alpine so you should use linux as host.